 The first piece the puzzle is their internal link building strategy.
 They must determine the relevance between different pieces of content and link appropriately.

 They should also consider developing a link baiting strategy.
 If they create highly entertaining or informative content, it will be easier to earn links from other websites.
+Informative content will get you a good amount of links naturally.
+But if you really want to scale it, you should use SEO link building services.
+These will help you get links from targeted sites.”

-2 - Take Advantage of Free SEO Tools
+2. Take Advantage Of Free SEO Tools

 You need to do your due diligence to develop a competitive SEO strategy.
 While you can flush out your strategy with the Google Keyword Planner alone, things will go much quicker if you take advantage of a variety of free tools.
 You will have better results as well, because these tools will help you notice opportunities that you would have missed.